-This booklet (and our group) is based on the Wellness Recovery Action Plan (WRAP for short), which was developed to help you cope with life's challenges (see www.mentalhealthrecovery.com).
+This information (and our group) is based on the Wellness Recovery Action Plan (WRAP for short), which was developed to help you cope with life's challenges (see www.mentalhealthrecovery.com).
 It covers five concepts, which we will go through in the following.

-The booklet covers five key concepts:
+This information covers five key concepts: